marpple/FxTS/website/docs_md/to-async.md

 find((num) => num === 2, promiseNumbers()); // not work
 ```

-In order to handle async using `fxts`, the value to iterate must be type of `AsyncIterable`.
+In order to handle async using FxTS, the value to iterate must be type of `AsyncIterable`.
 If the callback function is asynchronous or should handle `Iterable<Promise<T>>`, use the `toAsync` function to convert it to `AsyncIterable`.

 ```typescript